 Needle aponeurotomy is a procedure used to straighten bent fingers caused by Dupuytren's (say "duh-pwee-TRAHNZ") disease.

 This disease can change how your hand looks.
 You may find it hard or impossible to use one or more of your fingers.

 Your doctor will numb the affected area of your hand.
-He or she will then place a needle into the tissue that is bending your fingers.
+The doctor will then place a needle into the tissue that is bending your fingers.
 Your doctor will use the needle to put holes in the tissue.
 Then the doctor will straighten your fingers.
 This causes the tissue to separate and release your fingers.

 The procedure causes little pain.
 But your fingers may be numb for a few hours after the procedure.
 You may notice tingling in the fingers for the next few days.

 After the procedure, your doctor may inject corticosteroid medicine in your hand.
 This reduces swelling.
 You will have bandages put on your hand.